paulwinex/hqt/README.md

   - automaticly apply Houdini-style ui design

   - implemented 3 methods of execute widgets.
-For use it, just inherit your widget from rule class.
+For use it, just inherit your widget from correct class.

 ### Install: